 2. Data Encryption

-Data encryption protects data at rest and in transit, preventing unauthorized access.
-The importance of ERP maintenance includes ensuring encryption is up to date, so even if data is intercepted, it remains unreadable, safeguarding confidentiality and maintaining information integrity.
+Therefore, it protects both integrity and confidentiality.
+Also, the importance of ERP maintenance includes ensuring encryption is up to date, so even if data is intercepted, it remains unreadable

 3. Regular Audits